risc0/risc0/bonsai/ethereum-relay/README.md

 # Bonsai Ethereum Relay

 This repository provides the `bonsai-ethereum-relay`, a tool to integrate Ethereum with Bonsai.
-It is coupled with an Ethereum Smart Contract able to relay the interaction from Ethereum to Bonsai and vice versa.
+It is coupled with an Ethereum Smart Contract, able to relay the interaction from Ethereum to Bonsai and vice versa.

 ## Overview